 The two primary forms of laser treatment are:

 Trabeculectomy is another form of glaucoma surgery that lowers eye pressure.
-During this procedure, the surgeon creates a small flap in your sclera, which is the white part of your eye.
+During this procedure, the surgeon creates a small flap in your sclera (the white of your eye).
 This opening serves as a fluid channel.